Spectral Picard-Vessiot fields for Algebro-geometric Schr\"odinger operators: Concluding remarks

-We have generalized, in Definition \ref{def-decompfield}, the concept of Picard-Vessiot extension of $L_s-\lambda_0$ over $K$, with algebraically closed constant field $C$, to define a spectral Picard-Vessiot field for $L_s-\lambda$ over $K(\Gamma_s)$ with constant field $C(\Gamma_s)$, which is not necessarily algebraically closed.
-These spectral Picard-Vessiot fields admit a specialization process that allowed us to give examples of Picard-Vessiot extensions $\Sigma / K$ of $L_s-\lambda_0$ in Section \ref{sec-specialization}.
-We plan to further develop a general specialization method in a future work, in particular for elliptic potentials.
-In addition, we will analyze the Differential Galois group ${Gal}(\Sigma / K)$ and the Picard-Vessiot extensions comparing them with the approaches given in \cite{AMW}, or in \cite{Brez}, \cite{UW}.
+We have generalized the concept of (classical) Picard-Vessiot extension of $L_s-\lambda_0$ over $K$, with algebraically closed constant field $C$, to define a spectral Picard-Vessiot field for $L_s-\lambda$ over $K(\Gamma_s)$ with constant field $C(\Gamma_s)$, which is not necessarily algebraically closed.
+These spectral Picard-Vessiot fields admit a specialization process at each $P_0 =( \lambda_0 ,\mu_0 )$ in $\Gamma_s$ that allowed us to give the (classical) Picard-Vessiot extensions $\Sigma_{P_0 } / K$ of $L_s-\lambda_0$ in Section \ref{sec-specialization}.
+In addition, one could analyze the Differential Galois group ${Gal}(\Sigma_{P_0 } / K)$ with the approaches given in \cite{AMW}, \cite{Brez} and \cite{UW}.

 \para